toshiouchi/non-ar-translation/README.md

 Input of encoder is Japanese indexes, it is embed, positional embedding is done.
 Then, the sum of embed values and positional embedding values are input in TransformerEncoder with self attention module.

 Especially encoder output stretches to double with time axis using upsampling module.
-And, also input_lens whidh expresses input lengths of encoder is doubled and becomes the input of CTCLoss as output_lens.
+And, also input_lens which expresses input lengths of encoder is doubled and becomes the input of CTCLoss as output_lens.

 TransformerDecoder is used as cross attention module.
 Source input is encoder ouput and target input is upsampled encoder output with positional embedding.